 Obesity is a common problem with certain breeds of dog, including pugs, bulldogs, basset hounds and Labrador retrievers.
 However, just because your Goldendoodle or Labradoodle is a mixed breed, it doesn’t mean that hybrid vigor makes them immune to weight gain.
-All dog breeds have a better quality of life when their bodies fall into the ideal weight range, because it lets them run, play and enjoy life without constraint.
+All dog breeds have a better quality of life when their bodies fall into the ideal healthy dog weight ranges for their size and breed because it lets them run, play and enjoy life without constraint.

 Should I Be Worried About My Dog’s Weight?

-Ideal weight isn’t something that happens by accident.
+Achieving a dog’s ideal weight isn’t something that happens by accident.
 Dogs are sensation-seeking and love the smell, taste and feeling of food.
 If you don’t carefully distribute their meals and offer an appropriate amount of treats at the correct frequency, they’ll quickly gain excess weight.
 Pooches also need daily exercise to keep oxygen flowing optimally through their blood and give their muscles and joints a workout.
-Helping them reach their target weight is a matter of reducing calories and increasing exercise.
+Helping them reach their target healthy body weight is a matter of reducing calories and increasing exercise.

 A large standard Doodle usually stands at around 25 inches tall and weighs between 85 and 90 pounds.